MikeC-xx/K2WSBundle/README.md

 If you would like to configure your app to use form login authenticator and web service user provider, please check out [security](SECURITY.md) documentation.

 ### That's it!
 The bundle is installed.
-Check out the [usage section](USAGE.md) to find out how to use the bundle or have a look at [examples](EXAMPLES.md).
+Check out the [usage section](USAGE.md) to find out how to use the bundle.